Antimatter543/old-site/_posts/2021-05-26-takedown-of-taboo.md

 But how can you be racist against white people?
 Overcatering towards group A and leaving group X in the dust is still discrimination, and actually harbours hatred in X towards A so in the long term it could actually backfire.
 So.
 Wtf??

 Here's some quick imagery: Every poor white person constantly on the verge of homelessness struggling paycheck to paycheck with bank loans tied around their necks harder than any noose as they barely manage to bring their starving kids (who will now perform academically worse and thus have less opportunities for higher paying jobs) to school.
 This also applies to non-white people.
 In case you haven't FUCKING NOTICED YET, the race BARELY MAKES A DIFFERENCE.
-It's the economic status.
+It's the economic power they hold.

+### Switching to Poverty
 So, where does the poverty come from?
 A very good question.
 I don't actually have too many stats on this, but here's some [quick google search results](https://reliefweb.int/report/world/top-9-causes-global-poverty).
 Obviously there's some lazy shits, but that's a subset of the demographic I just mentioned.
+Most of the time, it's legit just a bad spawn.
+And spawning in poverty drastically reduces your chance of getting any meaningful money increases even if you work as hard as others.
+I'd hypothesis that climbing out of poverty is significantly harder than a millionaire making another million.

+You wanna know some issues about poverty?
+Ok.
+Inflation increases the price of items yet wages don't match the increase, which leads to a slow siphoning of consumer purchasing power over time.

+Say that you've somehow managed to become 5head by reading at your local library, somehow finding the time to do this as you juggle multiple poor paying jobs that takes ungodly hours from your life, sleep deprivation, feeding your kids whenever you can whilst you suffer from greater malnutrition.
+Ok.

-{poverty stricken people get railed harder than a railway on a major traintrack}
+Who's gonna hire your broke ass?
+You think you have enough money to spend on fancy clothes when your mortgage is rear naked choking you out?
+You're getting railed harder than a railway on a major traintrack}

 ### Math